zwertz/jlab-HPC/README.md

 ## 2. Processes:
 Here is a list of processess that can be executed using the scripts present in this repo:
 1. raw data reconstruction (replay): Use `sbs-replay-main.sh` script.
 This will work for all SBS experiments
+2. SIMC simulation: Use `submit-simc-jobs.sh` script.
-2. g4sbs simulation: Use `submit-g4sbs-jobs.sh` script.
+3. g4sbs simulation: Use `submit-g4sbs-jobs.sh` script.
-3. digitization of simulated data (sbsdig): Use `submit-sbsdig-job.sh` script.
+4. digitization of simulated data (sbsdig): Use `submit-sbsdig-job.sh` script.
-4. digitized data reconstruction: Use `submit-digireplay-jobs.sh` script.
+5. digitized data reconstruction: Use `submit-digireplay-jobs.sh` script.
-5. simulation, digitization, & replay in one go (in order): Use `submit-simu-digi-replay-jobs.sh` script.
+6. simulation, digitization, & replay in one go (in order): Use `submit-simu-digi-replay-jobs.sh` script.
-6. simulation using SIMC generator, digitization, & replay in one go (in order): Use `submit-simc-g4sbs-digi-replay-jobs.sh` script.
+7. simulation using SIMC generator, digitization, & replay in one go (in order): Use `submit-simc-g4sbs-digi-replay-jobs.sh` script.

 ## 3. Prerequisites:
 - Most up-to-date build of the following libraries: